Loading gauge: Overview

-The loading gauge restricts the size of passenger coaches, goods wagons (freight cars) and shipping containers that can travel on a section of railway track.
-It varies across the world and often within a single railway system.
-Over time there has been a trend towards larger loading gauges and more standardization of gauges; some older lines have had their structure gauges enhanced by raising bridges, increasing the height and width of tunnels and making other necessary alterations.
-Containerisation and a trend towards larger shipping containers has led rail companies to increase structure gauges to compete effectively with road haulage.
+The loading gauge governs the size of passenger carriages, goods wagons (freight cars) and shipping containers that can travel on the relevant section of railway track.
+It varies between rail systems around the world and can even vary within a single railway system.

+Over time, there has been a trend towards less restrictive loading gauges and greater standardization of them.
+Some older systems and lines have had their structure gauges expanded by raising bridges, increasing the height and width of tunnels and making other necessary alterations.
+Containerisation, and a trend towards larger shipping containers, has led rail operators to increase loading and structure gauges to compete with road haulage.

 The term "loading gauge" can also refer to a physical structure, sometimes using electronic detectors using light beams on an arm or gantry placed over the exit lines of goods yards or at the entry point to a restricted part of a network.
 The devices ensure that loads stacked on open or flat wagons stay within the height/shape limits of the line's bridges and tunnels, and prevent out-of-gauge rolling stock entering a stretch of line with a smaller loading gauge.
-Compliance with a loading gauge can be checked with a clearance car.
-In the past, these were simple wooden frames or physical feelers mounted on rolling stock.
-More recently, laser beams are used.
+Compliance with a loading gauge can be checked using a clearance car.
+In the past, they were simple wooden frames or physical feelers mounted on rolling stock.
+More recently, laser beams have been used.

 The loading gauge is the maximum size of rolling stock.
-It is distinct from the minimum structure gauge, which sets limits to the size of bridges and tunnels on the line, allowing for engineering tolerances and the motion of rail vehicles.
+It is distinct from the minimum structure gauge, which sets limits to the size of bridges and tunnels on a rail line, allowing for engineering tolerances and the motion of rail vehicles.
 The difference between the two is called the clearance.
-The terms "dynamic envelope" or "kinematic envelope" – which include factors such as suspension travel, overhang on curves (at both ends and middle) and lateral motion on the track – are sometimes used in place of loading gauge.
+The terms "dynamic envelope" or "kinematic envelope", which include factors such as suspension travel, overhang on curves (at both ends and middle) and lateral motion on the track, are sometimes used in place of loading gauge.

-The height of platforms is also a consideration for the loading gauge of passenger trains.
+Railway platform height is also a consideration for the loading gauge of passenger trains.
 Where the two are not directly compatible, stairs may be required, which will increase loading times.
 Where long carriages are used at a curved platform, there will be gaps between the platform and the carriage door, causing risk.
-Problems increase where trains of several different loading gauges and train floor heights use (or even must pass without stopping at) the same platform.
+Problems increase where trains of several different loading gauges and vehicle floor heights use (or even must pass through) the same platform.

 The size of load that can be carried on a railway of a particular gauge is also influenced by the design of the rolling stock.
 Low-deck rolling stock can sometimes be used to carry taller 9 ft 6 in shipping containers on lower gauge lines although their low-deck rolling stock cannot then carry as many containers.

-Rapid Transit (metro) railways generally have a very small loading gauge, which reduces the cost of tunnel construction.
-These systems only use their own specialised rolling stock.
+Rapid transit (metro) railways generally have a smaller loading gauge, which reduces the cost of tunnel construction.
+Those systems have to use their own specialised rolling stock.